Carroll County Man Arrested In Meth Investigation Appears In Court

 EUREKA SPRINGS (KFSM) – A Carroll County man accused of distributing methamphetamine appeared in court on Friday (Aug.
 29), according to a news release from U.S. Attorney of the Western District of Arkansas Conner Eldridge.

-Fernando Canales-Mendoza, 52, of Green Forest appeared in Fort Smith before Judge James Marchewski, the release states.
+Fernando Canales-Mendoza, 52, of Carroll County appeared in Fort Smith before Judge James Marchewski, the release states.